Winthrop High School honor roll

 Honors: Jenna Buzzell, Sandor Doczy-Bordi, Hannah Duley, Colby Emery, Madison Forgue, Samuel Fuller, Brooklyn Gaghan, Sydney Harrison, Landen Huff, Logan Huff, Chase Keezer, Andreas Kjaergard, Devyn Lee, Dana Lesko, Lindsay Letourneau, Ella Michaud, Aiden Mitchell, Abigail Ross, Teresa Siniak, Chloe Solloway, Samantha Struck and Jackson West.

-Sophomores — High honors: Sarah Adam, Logan Baird, Patrick Bellemare, Anna Burkes, Chase Cuevas-Bumps, Andrew Foster, Camille Graves, Lai Vealy, Muriel Lattin, Eliza Neill, Marta Norton, Averie Silva and Caraline Squires.
+Sophomores — High honors: Sarah Adam, Logan Baird, Patrick Bellemare, Anna Berkes, Chase Cuevas-Bumps, Andrew Foster, Camille Graves, Vealy Lai, Muriel Lattin, Eliza Neill, Marta Norton, Averie Silva and Caraline Squires.

 Honors: Carson Corbin, Chloe Corbin, Montana Daigle, Justin Ferguson, Emily Finch, Eleanor Folsom, Autumn Gerry, Chase Graves, Nathan Hachey, Justin Heath, Xavier Hodge, Cameron Hurd, Evan Jones, Drake Parker, Madelynne Perkins, Jayden Peters, Vanessa Richards Bowden, Lydia Szakas, Kaylie Thomas, Oliva Vance, Daniel Webster, Liberty Wells and Madison M. Weymouth.